p8vq/drone/README.md

 # Credits

-Created by Alexander Goodwine and Caleb
+Created by Alexander Goodwine and Caleb Goffney